afreeorange/blog-layout-test/README.md

 Assume there are three types of articles: `post`, `link`, and `media`.
 The blog engine renders them in the usual reverse chronological order.
 Find a way to

-* Create a one-column list of articles &lte; some breakpoint
+* Create a one-column list of articles &leq; some breakpoint
 * Create a two-column list of articles above this breakpoint
   - The left column should only have articles of type `post`
   - The right column should have the remaining article types